 I recently had an opportunity to represent BRCK in the largest design conference in the world, Design Indaba.
-In the conference I had a chance to represent BRCK’s work, but perharps more importantly, what the work represents in relation to a wider African perspective.
+At the conference, I had a chance to represent BRCK’s work, but perhaps more importantly, what the work represents in relation to a wider African perspective.

 From a practical perspective, people living in Africa have for the longest time seen western multinational companies that control global resources concern themselves with the huge challenges that face the world, specifically Africa.

 Internet connectivity is a case in point.
-Over 3 billion people in the world don’t have adequate connectivity to one of the most important socio-economic resource, over 800 million of those are in Africa.
+Over 3 billion people in the world don’t have adequate connectivity to one of the most important socio-economic resources, over 800 million of those are in Africa.
 In Kenya, over 35 million of the 45 million people don’t have adequate access to the internet.
 A majority lack connectivity because they live in places with poor on no internet infrastructure.
 Many of those who do simply cannot afford it.
-Studies show the average low income Kenyan can only spend an average of 20Kshs on internet bundles (approximately 20USD cents).
+Studies show the typical low-income Kenyan can only spend an average of 20Kshs on internet bundles (approximately 20USD cents).

-If you think of the challenge of connecting the next 3 billion people to the internet, I wager the first people who come to mind are the large companies like Google and Facebook.
+If you think of the challenge of connecting the next 3 billion people to the internet, I wager the first companies that come to mind are the large ones like Google and Facebook.
 We have an invisible ceiling of what scale Africans and African companies can think of solutions for Africa.

 Why cant African companies think of these lion-sized challenges for Africa?

 Due to lack of resources and other reasons, we relegate ourselves to scratch the surface on issues affecting Africa and Africans, while we surrender the solutions for lion-sized challenges to the west.